 - This recipe calls for equal parts of each ingredient used, besides the essential oils.
 You can easily cut this recipe in half or double it to make a larger batch.

 - Get creative with the types of mold you decide to use!
 If you are making these for Christmas gifts, you can use Christmas molds and make these bars in the shape of snowmen or snowflakes.
-Use heart-shaped molds for Valentine’s day or ones that have words in it.
+Use heart-shaped molds for Valentine’s day.

 - If making in silicon molds store the molds in an airtight container after popping them out of the molds.
 They will last for up to a year.